utah-scs/ibv-bench/README.md

     * Compiles the code
     * Start the server and client processes.
     ```
-    Note: client and server processes are reversed from the conventional sense because the client process is the one actually doing most of the work.
+    Note: client and server processes are reversed from the conventional sense
+    "client" process is the one actually doing most of the work.
     ```
     * Collects the log files from the run and rsyncs them back to the directory

 ## Steps for running the benchmarks

-1. Clone this repository somewhere on your local machine
+1. Clone this repository somewhere on your local machine.
 2. Create a new "experiment" on CloudLab's Apt cluster by following this link: https://www.cloudlab.us/p/utahstud/infiniband_dev
   * If you don't have an account on CloudLab or Emulab,